callmelazarus/leetcode-codewars-journey/README.md

 ## Nov 16, 2022 - Wednesday

 **Today I worked on:**

+- Binary search [iterative approach]
+- Flood Fill again

 **Reflection:**

 - getting back into leetcode.
-This past Monday was graduation, and last week was career services **Lesson:**
+This past Monday was graduation, and last week was career services.
+- floodfill is not easy to process
+  **Lesson:**
 - at 3pm, when I have low energy, I can do a walk and talk, prepare for behavorial interviews

 ## Nov 7, 2022 - Monday